-12. No comments about a members religion, skin color, or sexual preferences.
-Avoid all political commentary for any nation or region.
+12. No jokes or comments about a members religion, skin color, or sexual preferences.

 It is never okay to comment or joke about a members race, religion, or sexual preference.
 This goes for Teamspeak chat or comments and also forum posts.
-Please remember that AOD is a large, diverse community consisting of all sorts of people with differing likes and views.
+Please remember that AOD is a large community consisting of all sorts of people.

 This applies in ALL servers, across all games that AOD supports.